adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/campaign-api/getaccountmigrationstatuses-service-operation.md

 ## <a name="request"></a>GetAccountMigrationStatusesRequest Message

 ### Request Body
-The *GetAccountMigrationStatusesRequest* object defines the elements of the request’s body.
+The *GetAccountMigrationStatusesRequest* object defines the elements of the request?s body.
 The elements must be in the same order as shown in the SOAP [Request SOAP](#request_soap).

 |Element|Description|Data Type|
 |-----------|---------------|-------------|